There’s no such thing as a silly question!

 All the vessels Classic Sailing work with cook fresh and wholesome meals on board.
 Some have dedicated chefs and galley assistants.
 On some small boats the mate or deckhands cook, but as they are living on board all season, they love to cook healthy meals with good ingredients.

 On longer trips most vessel bake their own bread and have big freezers and cool grocery storage areas.
 We think all the boats we work with will amaze you with their food, but some are real foodie specialist, using organic or local produce or catching their own seafood.
 Check our our customer reviews for each individual vessel to get a flavour of how good the catering is.

 Every ship we work with has a way of heating the water for a hot wash or shower.
-There may be a limited supply of hot water on the smaller ships, or even on the bigger ones if you are trying to mimimise your carbon footprint (basically hot water is heated by the engine, or an electric immersion element powered by a deisel generator).
+There may be a limited supply of hot water on the smaller ships, or even on the bigger ones if you are trying to mimimise your carbon footprint (hot water is heated by the engine, or an electric immersion element powered by a diesel generator).

 Some ships have a WC en suite to your cabin, or it might be in a corridor nearby.
 On bigger ships there may be a loo at main deck level.

 Some vessels have Wash basins and showers ensuite or a wash basin in each cabin.
 Others have a seperate wash room/ shower room or several male and female shower rooms.

 A few centuries ago it was considered normal to sleep with your family or guests under one roof.
 Today we are used to privacy and our own bedrooms so it seems a bit weird to share a cabin with a stranger.
 After the first night most discover it is not really a problem as long as everyone respects each others right to a bit of privacy when dressing.

 On boats where you are all in bunks in one big space then there are usually curtains and reading lights so you can change in your bunk.
 On bigger ships you will probably be in a single sex cabin or in a two person cabin as a couple.

 You can often chose what cabin type or size you want.